Alrope123/humanIF/README.md

 <details>
 <summary> Evaluation arguments </summary>

 - `annotator`❗: name of the evaluation methods.
 It has to be one the three following: 1. a basic annotator defined in `evaluation/evaluators.DEFINED_ANNOTATORS`.
 2. a configuration name for llm_as_a_judge that corresponds to a directory in `llm_as_a_judge`.
 3. a suite of the above two types of unit evaluators defined in `evaluation/evaluators.DEFINED_ANNOTATOR_SUITE_DICT`.
-Default to be suite `ahref` that we defined in our paper.
+Default to be suite `href` that we defined in our paper.
 - `--config_dir`: the directory to contain configures for llm_as_a_judge evaluators.
 - `--use_human_reference`❗: whether of not `annotator` needs to use the human reference.
 No need to specify if `annotator` specifies a evaluator suite.
 </details>

 ### Evaluate a custom model
-There are several ways to evaluate your own model/tokenizer on the validation set:
+There are several ways to evaluate your own model/tokenizer on the development set:

 <!-- - `--response_dir`: the directory that contains pre-generated model outputs.
 If specified, we will skip output generation and jump directly into evaluation. -->